Yannick-Kees/Shape-space-learning/README.md

 - The second function, **normalize(pc)**, scales all the points in the point cloud pc to be within the range [-0.3, 0.3].
 It first converts the *pc* list to a *numpy* matrix, finds the minimum value in the matrix, and subtracts it from all elements.
 It then calculates the maximum value of the matrix, scales the matrix by a factor of 0.6, and shifts it by 0.3.
 Finally, it converts the *numpy* matrix back to a list.

 - The third function, **cut_hole(pc)**, removes a circular hole from the point cloud *pc*.
 It creates a new list *new_pc* and iterates over each point in *pc*.
 If the point is not inside the specified circular region (determined by a center at [0, 0.15, 0] and a radius of 0.05), the point is appended to the new list *new_pc*.
 The function prints the length of pc and the length of *new_pc* for diagnostic purposes and returns *new_pc*.

+## shapemaker.py

+The function **shape_maker1** generates point cloud samples from a randomly generated 2D or 3D object using a Metaball approach.
+The *d* parameter specifies the dimension of the point cloud, either 2 or 3.
+The *num_points* parameter specifies the number of points to be sampled.
+If *save_latent* is set to *True*, the function returns the ground truth latent representation along with the generated point cloud.

+If *d* is 2, the function generates a 2D point cloud using a Metacircle approach.
+The algorithm generates n circles with random centers and radii such that they do not overlap.
+The zero-level set of the function defined in the $f(x,y)$ function is used to extract the iso-surface of the object, which is then used to generate the point cloud.
+The normalize function is applied to the generated point cloud, and the function returns the normalized point cloud or the normalized point cloud along with the ground truth latent representation.

+If *d* is 3, the function generates a 3D point cloud using a similar approach.
+It generates n spheres with random centers and radii such that they do not overlap.
+The zero-level set of the function defined in the f(x,y,z) function is used to extract the iso-surface of the object, which is then used to generate the point cloud.
+The normalize function is applied to the generated point cloud, and the function returns the normalized point cloud or the normalized point cloud along with the ground truth latent representation.

+## visualizing.py

+The code consists of functions used for generating visualizations of functions.
+The most important functions are:

+- **draw_phase_field_paper(f, x_, y_, i, film)** This function creates a contour plot of the input function *f* on the rectangular domain [0, x_] x [0, y_].
+The parameter *i* is used to name the output file, and *film* is a boolean variable that determines whether or not to save the output as an image file.

+- **draw_phase_field_paper_is(f, latent, x_, y_, i, film)** This function is similar to *draw_phase_field_paper*, but it takes an additional input *latent* that is used to evaluate the function *f*.
+It generates a contour plot of *f* on the same rectangular domain [0, x_] x [0, y_], but uses the *imshow* function for visualization.

+- **color_plot(f, y, film)** this function creates a 3D plot of the input function *f* on the unit square [0, 1] x [0, 1].
+The parameter *y* is used to name the output file, and *film* is a boolean variable that determines whether or not to save the output as an image file.

+- **draw_point_cloud(pc)** This function plots a point cloud *pc* in either two or three dimensions.
+If the dimension of the point cloud is two, the function plots the points as a scatter plot.
+If the dimension of the point cloud is three, the function plots the points as a 3D scatter plot.

 ## Executable files